Nestor Makhno: Alliance with the Bolsheviks

 Renewed White attacks forced the Makhnovists to abandon Katerynoslav and retreat towards Oleksandrivsk and Nikopol.
 During this period, many of the insurgents were beset by epidemic typhus.
 Makhno himself contracted the disease.
 In January 1920, the Red Army returned to Ukraine, filling a power vacuum that had been left in the wake of the White retreat.
 Makhnovist and Red forces greeted each other in Oleksandrivsk, but negotiations between the two sides collapsed when the Red command ordered Makhno to the Polish front.
 Makhno refused and the All-Ukrainian Central Executive Committee declared him to be an outlaw.

 In response, the Makhnovists fled to Huliaipole, initiating a nine-month period of hostilities with the Bolsheviks.
 At this time, Makhno's typhus worsened, and he slipped into prolonged coma, during which local peasants provided him refuge and hid him from the Cheka.
 Once Makhno recovered, he immediately began to lead a campaign of guerrilla warfare against the Cheka and requisitioning units.
 Makhno also implemented a discriminatory policy for dealing with captured Red Army units: commanding officers and political commissars would be immediately shot, and the rank-and-file soldiers would be given the choice to either join the insurgent army or be stripped of their uniforms and sent home.
-With increased Makhnovist attacks Bolshevik positions and Red Army defections to the insurgents, the two factions considered alliance proposals.
+With increased Makhnovist attacks on Bolshevik positions as well as Red Army defections to the insurgents, the two factions considered alliance proposals.